-- 1) ABM training will lead to a significant reduction in attention bias. - ABM training will lead to a significant reduction in symptoms of general anxiety and depression. - Demand effects may have an influence on ABM training efficacy, contributing to a reduction in reducing mental health symptomology.
+- 1) ABM training will lead to a reduction in attention bias. - 2) ABM training will lead to a reduction in symptoms of general anxiety and depression. - 3) Demand effects may influence ABM training efficacy, contributing to a reduction in mental health symptomology.